 The University of Westminster Press ensures that all editorial and peer review procedures are consistent and rigorous.
-In the case of book publishing the procedures for peer review tend to vary among disciplines.
-UWP does not favour one specific procedure, but we do as a minimum require that reviewing be conducted by independent peers, and that editors (including series editors) should not act as the sole reviewers for projects.
+In the case of book publishing the procedures for peer review reflect the practices and needs of various disciplines.
+UWP does not favour one specific procedure for all types of project, but we do as a minimum require that reviewing be conducted by independent peers, and that editors (including series editors) should not act as the sole reviewers for projects.

-All journals and book proposals or manuscripts that meet our submissions guidelines (for Books or Journals) are sent for external peer review prior to an editorial decision on whether to accept or reject a submission.
+All journals and book proposals or manuscripts need to meet our submissions guidelines (for Books or Journals) and match the Press's subject areas of interest and format strands; such proposals are sent for external peer review prior to an editorial decision on whether to accept or reject a submission.

 UWP’s Editorial board and its advisers are fully briefed on the Committee on Publication Ethics (COPE) best practice guidelines.
 All of our journals adhere to the COPE mandatory code of conduct for best practice and have access to their guidance.
 The press provides the option of open peer review, if requested under certain circumstances.